- Best all-around: The SwagDrone 210-UP

-If you are looking for the best beginner racing drone to start with for your new hobby, you probably have learned that racing drones generally come with two different types.
+If you are looking for the best racing drone for beginners to start with for your new hobby, you probably have learned that racing drones generally come with two different types.
 One is RTF which stands for ready-to-fly, the other is ARF that is short for almost-ready-to-fly.

 Normally, you just need to mount the propellers and battery before getting an RTF racing drone up in the air very quickly.
 While flying an ARF drone takes much more time and effort because you will have to put all the components like motors, flight controller and transmitter together first.

-The question is which one is better for you and what you should choose as a beginner?
+The question is which one is better for you and what things you should consider as a beginner?

 How Did We pick?